 James T and Rose M Perryman Family Foundation Scholarship

 The James T. and Rose M. Perryman Family Foundation Scholarship is available to students pursuing a degree in machine shop, welding, mechatronics, automation, networking, or another technology-based program.
 Unlike many West Virginia scholarships, this scholarship is open to students attending trade schools as well as colleges or universities.
 Students who live and attend school within 150 miles of Houston, PA are given preference.
 Applicants must have a GPA of 3.0 or higher and must not have already completed more than 5 years of trade school or undergraduate education.
 Students submit a video, an essay, and two letters of recommendation to apply.
 The scholarship pays for up to 97% of the cost of tuition up to $25,000 per year.
-The deadline to apply is April 30.
+Applications will open February 1 and close Feb 29th.

 The James T. & Rose M. Perryman Family Foundation is committed to rewarding outstanding students who want to make a difference in the world.
 The foundation’s values include encouraging students to pursue education in math or science, supporting hard-working students so that they can succeed in their education and tackle big problems later in life, and recognize students with exceptional communication skills.